MarkFu0213/Haotong-Fu/README.md

 2: Exam Scheduler
 ▪ Built an exam scheduling program in C++ utilizing AVL trees to efficiently assign students’ exams to timeslots, ensuring no conflicting schedules

-3: Customzed Chatgpt - Resume Refiner for _Bytecenture Technology_
+3: Customzed Chatgpt Resume Refiner
-▪ Developed an internal web application for summarizing and standardizing Chinese resumes into a specific format
+▪ Developed an internal web application for summarizing and standardizing Chinese resumes into a specific format for _Bytecenture Technology_

-4:
+4: Stats Visualizer App
+▪ Created a customized platform for visualizing player statistics for the USC women's soccer team